 Marcus is an experienced practitioner and noted as a leading junior barrister in the 2017 edition of the Legal 500.
-His practice includes contract and commercial law as well as criminal legal work.
+His practice includes contract and commercial law including disputes outside of the UK.
 Marcus receives instructions from solicitors and takes direct instructions from individuals seeking expert criminal and commercial legal advice.
 In addition Marcus acts for all parties in regulatory matters such as licensing, health and safety cases and environmental issues.

 Housing and Property Disputes

 Marcus accepts instructions in a variety of landlord and tenant or property owner disputes.
 He has represented HMO landlords when prosecuted by local authorities as well as challenged management fees on behalf of private tenants at tribunal.
 He has advised social landlords providing both written advice and/or representation in disrepair and possession claims including anti-social behaviour on behalf of local authorities, registered providers and charities.
 His public law tenant work has seen him undertake the above plus pursuing unlawful eviction and homelessness claims including Judicial Review.